If the audio doesn’t work, check out YouTube.

 He was looking for options to return to the United States when a cousin of him recommended him to look at Disney World.
 This cousin worked in Paris’ Disney and recommended him for the job.

-He got the job and had to go through some interviews to test his English.
+He got the job and had to go through some interviews to test his English language.
 He was able to get a customer service job, meaning talking with customers as they go about the park.

-Due to this, he was able to practice his English and Spanish, but also there were some French speakers- specifically from Quebec.
+Due to this, he was able to practice his multilingual skills English and Spanish, but also there were some French speakers- specifically from Quebec.

-He did know he wanted to head to Quebec later, but it was still interesting to him how many Quebecois were in Florida, but now after living in Quebec, it makes sense (people escaping the snow).
+He did know he wanted to head to Quebec later and so it was still interesting to see how many Quebecois were in Florida.
+Now, after living in Quebec, it makes sense (people escaping the snow).

-He enjoyed being with all the other international students who were part of this program.
+Being with all the other international students who were part of this program was a big enjoyment for him.
 They all lived in this Disney campus, but he does mention that Disney had strict rules and some were kicked out of the program for bad behavior.

 When he wasn’t working, he traveled a bit around the state and met up with a French friend in Miami and even attended his wedding a few years later (in Miami).